About St Patrick's College

 Quality accredited teachers who engage in on-going learning are seen as crucial in the learning journey of students.
 Teaching excellence is deliberately encouraged, cultivated and supported so all students may benefit from quality teaching and learning.

-Curriculum at Mercy College is embedded within community.
+Curriculum at St Patrick's College is embedded within community.
 It involves students, teachers, non-classroom staff, parents, parish, community and leadership working together as a learning community.
 As members of this community we strive to reflect upon our learning by continuously reassessing and seeking to improve upon our practices.

 Our curriculum is also built upon social justice principles, with the promotion of the dignity of every human person, are at the heart of our Christian beliefs.
 Implicit in this is the need for every person to have access to the possibility of full growth regardless of gender, race, ethnicity, material poverty, social disadvantage, or physical or mental difficulty.
 Enrolment into the College, human and physical resourcing and unit offerings are reflective of this core belief.